omnivore-app/docs.omnivore/docs/integrations/obsidian.md

 :::

 The content of articles is converted to Markdown before import, this means we need them to avoid HTML escaping when being inserted into Obsidian.
 To do this, use the triple Mustache syntax.
+Any highlights that you have created in Omnivore will be rendered as Markdown highlights.
 So to import the full article content:

 ```
 {{{ content }}}